 Essentially just a smaller version of an industrial machine, a desktop CNC machine is a practical, affordable CNC machine for metal fabricators, hobbyists, and makers working out of their homes or small shops.
-Whether your goal is to make parts as a hobby or turn it into a small business, a desktop CNC machine can be a great asset for home machinists.
+Whether your goal is to make parts as a hobby or turn them into a small business, a desktop CNC machine can be a great asset for home machinists.

 Why Home Fabricators and Machinists Love Desktop CNC Machines

 Desktop CNC machines have become increasingly prevalent in home shops that lack the room or resources for a large, freestanding unit.
 Sales of small, affordable CNC machines for metal and other materials have become very competitive over the past twenty years or so.
-But what exactly makes these machines ideal for home use?
+But what exactly makes these metal CNC machines ideal for home use?

 Most home machinists don’t need a full-size industrial mill or lathe, nor do they have the space to accommodate one.
 Industrial CNC machines are often very large and weigh multiple tons, which is good for large manufacturers cutting large workpieces, but not so much for the hobbyist working in the garage.
-Desktop machines offer similar capabilities and performance for machinists who don’t need a large working envelope.
+Desktop CNC metal machines offer similar capabilities and performance for machinists who don’t need a large working envelope.

 Easy to Use

 Once the machining program has been loaded, a CNC machine doesn’t require nearly as much human intervention as a manual machine.
 You only need to change the workpiece, check a few dimensions, replace cutting inserts, and make tooling changes as needed.
 Desktop CNC machines are no different.
-Most desktop CNC machines come with software for loading a machining program, and they are usually compatible with Windows or Apple systems.
+Most desktop CNC machines come with software for loading a machining process and are usually compatible with Windows or Apple systems.

 Large CNC machines can be extremely expensive—a single machine can run into the tens or hundreds of thousands of dollars, putting them out of reach for most hobbyists and home machinists.
 Reliable desktop CNC machines, on the other hand, cost anywhere between $1,000 and $5,000.